-I will post a page on Canvas that has everything you need for each week all in one place: reading assignments, PowerPoint files for lectures, links to quizzes, assignment materials, etc. These pages are posted at least a week in advance of any due dates.
+A Canvas page for each week lists everything you need to read or do all in one place: reading assignments, PowerPoint files for lectures, links to quizzes, assignment materials, etc. These pages are posted at least a week in advance of any due dates.